lorenzwalthert/strcode/README.md

 [![Build Status](https://travis-ci.org/lorenzwalthert/strcode.svg?branch=master)](https://travis-ci.org/lorenzwalthert/strcode) [![Project Status: WIP ?
 Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/strcode)](https://cran.r-project.org/package=strcode) [![packageversion](https://img.shields.io/badge/Package%20version-0.2.0-orange.svg?style=flat-square)](commits/master)

+# Table of Contents
+1. Add...
+2. Table...
+   + Of...
+   + Contents...
+3. Here...

+# Introduction

+*Include discussion of semantic functionality!*

 The `strcode` (short for structuring code) package contains tools to organize and abstract your code better.
 It consists of

 -   An [RStudio Add-in](https://rstudio.github.io/rstudioaddins/) that lets you quickly add code block separators and titles (possibly with unique identifiers) to divide your work into sections.
 The titles are recognized as sections by RStudio, which enhances the coding experience further.